 Shields feels good.
 It feels really good to have Grizzly Bear back in the musical fray, and that’s about as much as I need to know to know that it’s going to be a record that I’ll revisit and enjoy for a time to come.

 This entry was posted on Friday, September 21st, 2012 at 7:00 am and is filed under QBiM SPiNS, ViDEO.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.